raycg/Open-Research-Playbook/README.md

 ## Our Vision

 We hope every laboratory can build research that is:

-* Easy to understand
+- Easy to understand
-* Easy to reproduce
+- Easy to reproduce
-* Easy to transfer
+- Easy to transfer
-* Easy to continue
+- Easy to continue

 Because the true value of research is not only what we discover today, but also what the next researcher can build tomorrow.

+## Release History

+### v1.0 (Draft)
+The first complete version includes:
+- Research Philosophy
+- Research Playbook
+- Getting Started
+- Knowledge Transfer
+- Core Templates